opendp/opendp/docs/source/api/user-guide/transformations/index.rst

 Transformations
 ===============

+(See also :py:mod:`opendp.transformations` in the API reference.)

 This section gives a high-level overview of the transformations that are available in the library.
 Refer to the :ref:`transformation` section for an explanation of what a transformation is.

-As covered in the :ref:`chaining` section, the intermediate :ref:`domains <domains>` need to match when chaining.
+As covered in the :ref:`chaining` section, the intermediate :ref:`domains <domains-user-guide>` need to match when chaining.
 Each transformation has a carefully chosen input domain and output domain that supports their relation.